Code-Institute-Submissions/-https-github.com-PhillyJB-milestone-project1-peabahealth/README.md

     * Pharmacy (P) medicines - Users will be able to buy over the counter P medicines depending on their symptoms and concerns and have these posted out to them.
 This will be done via a patient having a virtual consulation with a Pharmacist or filling out a questionaire.
 A safety feature will be in place to make sure individuals do not abuse certain OTC medications and to make sure the correct area is being treated.

 * Online Clinic Page -
-    * Consultation Form Page - User will recieve analert saying their form has been succesfully submitted and a confirmation email has also been sent to their email.
+    * Consultation Form Page - User will recieve an alert saying their form has been succesfully submitted and a confirmation email has also been sent to their email.
     * A profile section with all user's information including blood test results, Supplement usage, prescription and wellbeing shop invoice history.
     * Users will be able to book a video consultation service to speak with a Healthcare professional.
 So web app based video meeting service to be added.
     * Blood testing service.
 Users will be able to book blood tests to have blood works undertaken to determine a condition or a deficiency in a vitamin or mineral etc. There will also be a home test kit option to order for home delivery. - If your condition requires blood tests or any further tests to be done this can all be arranged through your Peaba Health account and all you have to do is provide the sample at one of our designated centres and the rest will be taken care off.
 If you cannot make it to a centre we will sort home testing for you.